Up (Olly Murs song)

 "Up" is a song by English singer Olly Murs, released on 1 December 2014 as the second single from his fourth studio album, Never Been Better (2014).
 It features American singer Demi Lovato and is also featured on the deluxe version of Lovato's fourth album, Demi.
 It was written and produced by Daniel Davidsen, Peter Wallevik and Cutfather, with additional writing from Wayne Hector, and Maegan Cottone.

 "Up" has peaked at number four on the UK Singles Chart.
-It has also been certified Platinum in the UK for sales of over 600,000.
+It has also been certified Double Platinum in the UK for sales of over 1,200,000.
 It also reached the top ten in Austria, Ireland, New Zealand, Slovenia, and South Africa.
 It was the fourth-most-consumed song of 2015 in Slovenia.
 Murs performed this song at his 2015 Never Been Better Tour with support act Ella Eyre singing Lovato's lyrics.

 Background

 The song was written and produced by Daniel Davidsen, Cutfather, and Peter Wallevik, and it was co-written by Wayne Hector and Maegan Cottone.
 According to Cutfather, the song is inspired by the music of Mumford & Sons and Phillip Phillips.
 "Up" was initially submitted to English-Irish boy band One Direction, but it was rejected by their label Syco Music.
 The song's chorus was then re-written by Maegan Cottone and then submitted to Olly Murs as a duet.